 A butterfly garden is no more complicated than any other garden.
 With a few simple tips you can easily convert a garden area into a butterfly haven or start a new garden from scratch.
 Butterfly gardens can be as big as you want or as small as a few containers.

 My passion for butterflies started out of a container that had parsley (among other plants) planted in it for decoration.
 We were very surprised to find some pretty little caterpillars all over it one day.
 That started a deep passion for me and over the next several years I converted all my garden plants to butterfly nectar plants and host plants.
 I still continue to expand the gardens and/or introduce new butterfly plants.

 General Gardening Procedures Apply to Butterfly Gardens As Well

 - Soil preparation is the same as with any garden.
-Plants vary in their precise needs but in general most plants need healthy soil with a certain amount of organic matter mixed in to grow well.
-Fortunately, butterflies and native plants go hand-in-hand so you will almost certainly find plants that will grow well in your soil type and are also attractive to butterflies.
+Plants vary in their precise needs, but in general most plants need healthy soil with a certain amount of organic matter.
+Fortunately, butterflies and native plants go hand-in-hand, so you will almost certainly find plants that will grow well in your soil type and are also attractive to butterflies.

 - Butterflies do not care about the shape of a garden so you can lay out your garden any way you wish: garden plots, foundation plantings, along fences, even containers.

 - Regular garden design applies: plant your taller plants in the back, group plants with complimenting colors if possible and plan to have various flowers in bloom throughout the spring, summer, and fall.
 Not only is this aesthetically pleasing, but your butterflies will appreciate varying heights of flowers and the availability of nectar all through the butterfly season.
 Also, a variety of different plants/flowers equates to a larger diversity of butterflies.